Rahul287644/covid-chat-bot-Byte-learn/README.md

 - Covid symptoms
 - What time is it
 - Cases and deaths in india
+- Cases in india on a specific date
-- Cases and deaths in india on a specific date
+- deaths in india on a specific date
+- Cases  in a state in india
+- deaths in a state in inida
-- Cases and deaths in a state
+- Cases in a state on a specific date
-- Cases and deaths in a state on a specific date
+- deaths in a state on a specific date

 ### How to run the project